anissen/solitaire/tasks.md

 * Wrong scores are sometimes awarded when collecting stacked tiles in incorrect order
 * The second level in journey mode was blank (reported by Caribou)
 * Gaining 10 stars in Journey seems to award 11 stars on the menu screen
+* Journey mode: Closing the app when the level is lost (before journey screen) then the progress is not updated (reported by Rasmus)
+* Strive mode: Collecting tiles just after the timer runs out, can cause the score to be invalid and the game to hang (reported by Rasmus) [FIXED?]
 * MORE BUGS IN "BETA FEEDBACK"-SECTION!

 iOS specific: